 PhD in Science Education, 2011

-Outreach.
+Tufts.
 My courses and research experiences grounded me in

 theories of learning across the distinct STEM domains,

-only as a scholar but also as a person.
+not only as a scholar but also as a person.

 Below are a few videos that profile some of our students' research interests.